DoTheEvo/selfhosted-apps-docker/arch_linux_host_install/readme.md

   *%wheel ALL=(ALL) ALL*
 * check the network interface name<br>
   `ip link`
-* set static IP using systemd-networkd and resolv.conf<br>
+* setup networking using systemd-networkd and systemd-resolved<br>
+  create `20-wired.network` file either in static or dhcp configuration

   `vim /etc/systemd/network/20-wired.network`

   ```